Excluded minors are almost fragile: Introduction

 The immediate problem that looms large is that of finding the excluded minors for the class of GF$(5)$-representable matroids.
 While this problem is beyond the range of current techniques, a road map for an attack is outlined in \cite{pendavingh2010confinement}.
-In essence, this road map reduces the problem to a finite sequence of problems of the following type.
-We have the class of $\mathbb P$-representable matroids for some fixed partial field $\mathbb P$.
+In essence, this road map reduces the problem to a finite sequence of problems of a type that we now describe.
+First note that regular matroids and many other naturally arising classes of representable matroids such as near-regular, dyadic and $\sqrt[6]{1}$-matroids \cite{whittle1997matroids} can be described as classes of matroids representable over an algebraic structure called a {\em partial field}.
+We wish to find the excluded-minor characterisation for the class of $\mathbb P$-representable matroids for some fixed partial field $\mathbb P$.
 We have a 3-connected matroid $N$ with the property that every $\mathbb P$-representation of $N$ extends {\em uniquely} to a $\mathbb P$-representation of any 3-connected $\mathbb P$-representable matroid having $N$ as a minor.
 Such a matroid $N$ is called a {\em strong stabilizer} for the class of $\mathbb P$-representable matroids.
 With these ingredients, the goal is to bound the size of an excluded minor for the class of $\mathbb P$-representable matroids having the strong stabilizer $N$ as a minor.
-This situation is a more general version of the one that arises in the proof of Rota's Conjecture for GF$(4)$.
+This situation is a more general version of the one that arises in the proof of the excluded-minor characterisation of GF$(4)$-representable matroids~\cite{Geelen2000excluded}.
 There, the partial field is GF$(4)$ and the strong stabilizer is $U_{2,4}$.
+(See also the introduction to \cite{bww1} for more detail on this strategy.)